RasaHQ/rasa/docs/docs/reference/rasa/core/channels/socketio.md

                            **kwargs: Any) -> None
 ```

-Sends custom json to the output
+Sends custom json to the output.

 #### send\_attachment